HL7/cql/input/pages/03-developersguide.md

 ### Aggregate Queries

 > The aggregate clause was introduced in CQL 1.5, and is trial-use.
+For a complete list of changes, see the [Change Log](changes.html).
 {: .note-info}

 CQL provides support for a limited class of recursive problems using the _aggregate clause_ of the query construct.
 This clause is similar in function to the JavaScript `.reduce()` function, in that it allows an expression to be repeatedly evaluated for each element of a list, and that expression can access the _current_ value of the aggregation.
 For example, the following query illustrates a simple usage of this construct to calculate the factorial of 5: